omissis/goarkitect/README.md

 - [ ] does not exist
 - [ ] contains a specific file
 - [ ] contains a specific set of files
+- [ ] contains files matching a regex
+- [ ] contains files matching a glob pattern
+- [ ] contains only a specific file
+- [ ] contains only a specific set of files
-- [ ] contains a files matching a regex
+- [ ] contains only files matching a regex
-- [ ] contains a files matching a glob pattern
+- [ ] contains only files matching a glob pattern
 - [ ] is gitignored
 - [ ] is gitcrypted
 - [ ] has specific permissions